Tampere-University-Urban-Physics/fundamentals-of-gis/Content/7_Exericse.md

 	- What is the postcode with the highest NO2 concentrations?
 	- What is the postcode with the lowest?
 	- What are the concentrations in the postcode with the highest median income?
 	- What is the pollution in the postcodes with the lowest median income (ignoring those with 0)?
+	- How many postcodes have an average concentration that exceeds limit values of 40, 20, and 10 micrograms per cubic metre?

 13. We can also join the air pollution monitoring stations point data to the postcodes.
 This can help us identify the number of monitoring stations in postcodes, and estimate the average concentrations based on only the monitoring stations.
 To do so, we will perform a spatial join.
 	- Open the *Join Attributes by Location (Summary)* tool